lsoulima/42_project_BADASS/concepts.md

 - RIB & FIB: [see more...](https://writemem.co.uk/what-is-a-rib-and-a-fib/)
     The elements that we’ve discussed so far are all linked together, there is a flow from one database to another.
     The best paths from EIGRP’s RIB and the best paths from BGP’s RIB are passed into the routing table RIB.
 Where competing paths exist from multiple routing protocols then Administrative Distance (AD) as a tiebreaker – lower is better.The winning paths are then passed to the FIB to be used for forwarding packets on to the next-hop router.
 The same process has also happened on the next router and the next one, until the packet reaches its destination.

+- Why we'll need loopback interfaces?
+    * we'll use the loopback IP as the rdv point in the multicast topology...
+    * the VTEP gets IP address from the loopback
+    (make sure all loopback interfaces are added into OSPF, and are in sparse mode.)